franfrancisco9/X-MAS-CTF-2020/README.md

 # Loop to ensure the 50 tests
 for x in range(51):

-    # So I could follow allong
+    # So I could follow along
     print("Test number ", x + 1, '\n')

     # Splitting the received data so we only look for the numbers we care about)